Warren Kiefer: The Man Who Wasn’t There

 However, this contradicts what Maslansky stated in a 1999 interview, that the dwarf character was planned since the beginning: hoping to find an English-language speaking little person for their film, Kiefer and Maslansky flew to England to visit Billy Barty’s circus, but to no avail.
 One night they went to see a Lindsay Anderson’s Royal Court production of Spoon River Anthology, where they spotted an incredibly talented young man, tall, lanky and with a prominent Adam’s apple, who played five or six roles in the play.
 They paid him a visit backstage and asked him if he wanted to make a horror movie in Italy for 50 bucks a week.
 The young thesp accepted.
 That’s how Warren met one of his closest friends, Donald Sutherland, who would pay homage to him by naming Kiefer one of the twins his girlfriend Shirley Douglas gave birth to a couple of years later.

 According to Benjamin Halligan, “Back in Rome, Maslansky had advertised for an actor of restricted growth for the role of the dwarf and fifteen arrived outside his flat on the morning of the audition.
 The first was called up (from the flat window) and, after four storeys of stairs and a disconcerting amount of time later, Anthony Martin arrived in a state of some physical exhaustion.
 Maslansky was mortified and to save further embarrassment awarded Martin the part.
-Martin, a tobacconist and part-time actor, would go on to appear in Corman’s The Masque of the Red Death, Horror Hospital, Vampire Circus (as Skip Martin) and Fellini’s Casanova among many other uncredited roles.
-Like Kiefer, he was eventually credited with an Italian pseudonym, Antonio De Martino.
+Martin, a tobacconist and part-time actor, would go on to appear in Corman’s The Masque of the Red Death, Horror Hospital, Vampire Circus (as Skip Martin) and Fellini’s Casanova among many other uncredited roles.”
+Actually, the diminutive actor was an Italian man with a very similar name, Antonio De Martino, not the English-born Anthony “Skip” Martin.
+De Martino appeared in several other Italian films, including Piero Regnoli’s erotic fairytale La principessa sul pisello, where he plays one of the seven dwarves.

 While it is true that Jim Duncan’s piece on the Daily American mentions “a second unit under the two assistant directors filming less important action while the main crew was at work on another scene,” conceived in order to create a speed-up technique, Kiefer’s assistant director Frederick Muller was adamant with this writer that all the film was shot by Kiefer without Reeves ever being present.
 Kiefer himself, in a 1990 letter to U.S. film critic Steve Johnson, stated that “Michael Reeves hung around as an unpaid gofer during the production and had nothing whatever to do with the direction or anything else.
 He was English, rich and bright, and later went on to make one or two films with his own money before dying of a drug overdose.”